 The longer I and my partner, Dr. Nour Abboushi, are in practice together at Panacea, the clearer it becomes to us that overweight and obese women have been systemically under-served and ignored to the point of neglect by the plastic surgery community.

-Every day, we receive plus-size tummy tuck inquiries from women with high BMIs who have been treated as second-class citizens, sometimes for years.
+Every day, we receive plus-size tummy tuck inquiries from women with a high BMI who have been treated as second-class citizens, sometimes for years.
 They have been told over and over — directly and indirectly — that they are “too fat” for an abdominoplasty.

 “Come back when you’ve lost weight.”